 This post appeared on the Colon Cancer Coalition.
-Reprinted with permission.

 When I was told that a stage III rectal cancer diagnosis would result in wearing an ostomy bag, I was revolted.
 Having a hole cut into my abdomen where my colon was exposed and waste pouring out simply disgusted me.
-I did everything I could leading up to surgery to have a complete response on chemotherapy and radiation treatment.
+I did everything I could leading up to surgery to have a complete response to chemotherapy and radiation treatment.

 Alas, it was the day of my surgery.
 I was able to make out a nurse saying, “looks like he has an ostomy.”
 I was crushed.
 Over the next few months, I got used to it but still hated it.
 I hated how it looked, the noises it made, and dealing with it throughout the day.
 In the beginning, being an ostomate was filled with uncertainty, anxiety, and depression.
 I made a physical recovery within a few months and reached my “comeback” goal with a 100-mile century bike ride.
 That really picked up my spirits.
 I’ve always been an athletic guy and I told myself that I'd be fine, as long as I was able to be physically active and do all the things I enjoyed before surgery.